 The architecture and geography of America’s educational apartheid, in the form of a system of “colored schools,” within the landscape of southern New Jersey, Pennsylvania, Ohio, Indiana, and Illinois is the central concern of this project.

 Prints from this portfolio are available in one size, in an edition of fifteen.
 The entire project (fifty works) is also framed, crated, and available for exhibition.
-A limited-edition book including all of the photographs from the portfolio is available at Push Pull Editions.
+A limited-edition book including all of the photographs from the portfolio was available (sold out) from Push Pull Editions.
+Nueva Luz dedicated an entire issue to this project with essays by Dawoud Bey and Victor Davson, back issues are still available.